aheze/Find-App/_pages/translate.md

 ---

 # Translate Find

+OpenFind is not currently accepting translations.
+However, you can help translate Find, OpenFind's successor!

+***Find** is currently closed source.*

+--

 Find is translated by the community.
 Want to help?
 Get started with the [Translation Dashboard](https://crwd.in/find-app)!

 [![Go to Translation Dashboard]({{ '/assets/TranslationDashboard.jpg' | relative_url }})](https://crwd.in/find-app)